 If you decide to stay in one of our homes you will get more than just a glimpse into traditional hospitality.
 For instance, you will get an idea of the traditional gift exchange practice in rural Bhutan because your guide will take you along when buying the chhom (the gift one brings to the host).
 We will brief you properly prior to your arrival and your guide will always be there to interpret and translate for you.
 You are in good hands!

 Bhutanese are wonderful hosts.
 Traditional hospitality and etiquette can be extremely refined and vary across the country.
-As foreign guests, your host will probably want to welcome you in the prayer room (choesham) of the house, or if available, in a separate room intended for such occasions, similar to the reception of special Bhutanese guests.
+As foreign guests, your host will probably want to welcome you in the altar room (choesham) of the house, or if available, in a separate room intended for such occasions.
+This is also how Bhutanese receive local guests of a particular status or importance.
 However, we want you to experience a cordial, less formal reception typical of everyday local village hospitality.

-The kitchen is the central room in the Bhutanese household and it is here where the family naturally gather.
-In the winter it is also the warmest place because of the heat of the “bukhari” (small wood stove) and the cooking stove.
+Therefore we will, wherever possible, invite you to the kitchen, the central place for socializing in a Bhutanese household.
+It is is here where the family members and visitors naturally gather.
+In the winter it is also the warmest place because of the heat emanating from the “bukhari” (small wood stove) and the cooking stove.

-We also book our guests into guesthouses, hotels and lodges approved by the Tourism Council of Bhutan.
-This can be a welcome variation after staying in remote places without a proper shower for a while.
+Our guests may also choose guesthouses, hotels and lodges approved by the Tourism Council of Bhutan.
+This can be a welcome change after staying in remote places without a proper shower for a while.
 Our guests will furthermore have the option of choosing more luxurious accommodation in high end hotels.
 You will find more travel information on Bhutan on TRAVEL INFO and on accommodation in Bhutan on ACCOMMODATION.
-For Itineraries check out TOURS.
+For sample Itineraries check out TOURS.